What Are Antiviral Herbs?

 A Time-Honored Western Herbal Formula for Viruses

 This recipe is our version of a very old western herbal formula that has most likely been used for hundreds or thousands of years.
 It is one of my most-recommended herbal teas for symptoms of an upper respiratory viral infection.
-I’ve seen it stop a cold or influenza from coming on and I’ve heard from many people who were amazed at how much better it made them feel while they were sick.
+I often reach for it during influenza season, and I’ve seen it stop a cold or influenza from coming on.
+I’ve also heard from many people who were amazed at how much better it made them feel while they were sick.

 Before we get to the recipe, let’s look at the ingredients: